The Open University since 2006

 Firstly, however, some useful ‘tools of the trade’ – you'll take a look at some vital foundations of English grammar.

-This is an extract from an Open University course which is no longer available to new students.
-If you found this interesting you could explore more free English Language course units or view the range of currently available OU English Language courses.
+This free course includes adapted extracts from an Open University course which is no longer available to new students.
+If you found this interesting you could explore more free English Language courses or view the range of currently available OU English Language courses.

 Copyright & revisions

 Last updated on: Wednesday, 9th March 2016